 8. Ordeal

-The Ordeal may be a dangerous physical test or a deep inner crisis that the Hero/Heroine must face in order to survive.
-Whether it be facing your greatest fear or your most deadly foe, you as the Hero/Heroine must draw upon all your skills and your experiences gathered upon the path to the inmost cave in order to overcome your most difficult challenge.
+The Ordeal may be a dangerous physical test or a deep inner crisis that the Hero/Heroine must face to survive.
+Whether it be facing your greatest fear or your most deadly foe, you, as the Hero/Heroine, must draw upon all your skills and your experiences gathered upon the path to the inmost cave to overcome your most difficult challenge.

-Only through some form of "death" can you as the Hero/Heroine be reborn, experiencing a metaphorical resurrection that somehow grants you the greater power or insight necessary in order to fulfill your destiny or to reach your journey's end.
-This is the high point of the Hero/Heroine's story where everything you hold dear is put on the line, and you realize that any old way of functioning that holds you back from your higher self must now be relinquished.
+Only through some form of "death" can you, as the Hero/Heroine, be reborn, experiencing a metaphorical resurrection that somehow grants you the greater power or insight necessary to fulfill your destiny or to reach your journey's end.
+This is the high point of the Hero/Heroine's story, where everything you hold dear is put on the line, and you realize that any old way of functioning that holds you back from your higher self must now be relinquished.

-In Your Journal: In order to move forward in life, old limiting beliefs and unhealthy ways of doing things must "die" so something positive and original can take their place.
-Write about a major detrimental habit, a self-defeating thought pattern, a negative person, or a challenging life circumstance that most limits the full expression of your highest self.
+In Your Journal: To move forward in life, old limiting beliefs and unhealthy ways of doing things must "die" so something positive and original can take their place.
+Write about a significant detrimental habit, a self-defeating thought pattern, a negative person, or a challenging life circumstance that most limits the full expression of your highest self.
 How must you stand up to this challenge?
-What long-standing pattern must you change irrevocably in order to move forward?
+What long-standing pattern must you change irrevocably to move forward?

 9. Reward

-After defeating the enemy - inside or out - and overcoming your greatest personal challenge, you as the Hero/Heroine are ultimately transformed into a new state, emerging from battle as a stronger person - often with a prize.
+After defeating the enemy—inside or out—and overcoming your greatest personal challenge, you, as the Hero or Heroine, are ultimately transformed into a new state, emerging from battle as a stronger person—often with a prize.

-The reward may come in many forms: an object or power of great importance, a deeper sense of self-love, greater knowledge or insight, a new determination or strength, or even a reconciliation with a loved one or an enemy.
+The reward may take many forms: an important object or power, a deeper sense of self-love, greater knowledge or insight, a new determination or strength, or even a reconciliation with a loved one or an enemy.
 Whatever the treasure, the Hero/Heroine must quickly put celebrations aside and prepare for the last leg of the journey.

 In Your Journal: What is the reward for the efforts of your inner work?
 What is your new solidified resolve that will now irrevocably change who you are forever?
 Who are you now in your fullest soul stature?
 Describe your best self in full detail.
 How do you now live out each day as your finest self?